hepplerj/Dissertation/ch2.dissertation.Heppler.md

 figure).
 A rural farming community of 68,457 in 1940, San Jose would be among the top ten largest metropolitan areas in the nation by the end of the century.
-By the 1960s the town's population numbered 204,196, and doubled by 1970 to 445,779.^[U.S. Bureau of the Census, 1960 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, 1970 Census, Santa Clara County, n.d., census.abag.ca.gov.]
-By century's end, San Jose would become the largest city in northern California and largely served as the suburban home for the Bay Area's technology commuters working in Sunnyvale, Mountain View, and Palo Alto.^[U.S. Bureau of the Census, 1950 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, 1960 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, 1970 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S.  Bureau of the Census,1980 Census, Santa Clara County, n.d., census.abag.ca.gov.]
+By the 1960s the town's population numbered 204,196, and doubled by 1970 to 445,779.^[U.S. Bureau of the Census, *1960 Census*, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, *1970 Census*, Santa Clara County, n.d., census.abag.ca.gov.]
+By century's end, San Jose would become the largest city in northern California and largely served as the suburban home for the Bay Area's technology commuters working in Sunnyvale, Mountain View, and Palo Alto.^[U.S. Bureau of the Census, *1950 Census*, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, *1960 Census*, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, *1970 Census*, Santa Clara County, n.d., census.abag.ca.gov; U.S.  Bureau of the Census,1980 Census, Santa Clara County, n.d., census.abag.ca.gov.]
 The city limits rapidly expanded from 17 square miles in 1950 to 137 square miles in 1970, sprawling